onc-healthit/api-resource-guide/docs/g10-criterion.md

 			authz -->> app: Authorization error
 		end
 	```
+	As specified in <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749</a> and the <a target = "_blank" href = "https://hl7.org/fhir/smart-app-launch/1.0.0/">HL7® SMART Application Launch Framework Implementation Guide</a>, some native applications are unable to claim they are confidential.
+By definition, these non-confidential (i.e., "public") native applications do not have a client secret and thus cannot authenticate with the authorization server when receiving access and refresh tokens.
+However, there are additional methods that non-confidential native applications can use to increase refresh token security during “First time connections.”
+Methods like Proof Key for Code Exchange (PKCE), the use of application-claimed, private-use Uniform Resource Identifier (URI) schemes such as redirect URIs, and utilizing on-device secure storage techniques to securely store the refresh token can increase the security of an initial refresh token.
+Methods like these ensure that an authorization server issues initial access and refresh tokens to the correct corresponding authorized application.
+The paragraph in § 170.315(g)(10)(v)(A)(1)(iii) requires that Health IT Modules issue an initial refresh token to native applications capable of securing a refresh token.

 	See [Subsequent Authentication / Authorization for Single Patient Services](#subsequent-authentication-authorization-for-single-patient-services) for sequence diagram once the initial access token is invalid (e.g., expiration).

 !!! tip "OAuth Implementation Presentations"